 Dane Bryant Exits House of Bryant

-■ NASHVILLE-Dane Bryant has announced that he is no longer affiliated with House of Bryant.
-His future plans are unannounced.
+■ NASHVILLE----Dane Bryant has announced that he is no longer affiliated with House of Bryant. future plans are unan-His nounced.
 Bryant may be reached at (615) 859-3047.

 Asleep at the Wheel Signed to Capitol